MiguelAngel861/MiguelAngel861/README.md

 # MiguelAngel861 👋
-My name is Miguel Angel Scott, and I love music and programming stuff
+My name is Miguel Angel Scott, and I love music, read mangas and do programming stuff.
+I always try to do my best

 ## 💻 Tech Stack